Julianne Kirk Doyle

 Dr. Doyle serves as Principal Clarinet with the Orchestra of Northern New York, Northern Symphonic Winds, and has performed with the Lake Placid Sinfonietta, Richmond Symphony Orchestra, Amici Orchestra, Light Opera Oklahoma, Tulsa Philharmonic and Oklahoma City Philharmonic.
 While at Eastman, she performed regularly with the Eastman Wind Ensemble including an appearance at Carnegie Hall and a tour to Japan, Taiwan and Macau.

-She holds the Doctorate of Musical Arts and Master of Music degrees in Performance and Literature from the Eastman School of Music and a Bachelors of Music from the University of Oklahoma.
-Her primary teachers include Jon Manasse, David Etheridge and Bradford Behn.
-She is a DANSR/Vandoren Performing Artist and uses a Vandoren Profile 88 M30-13 mouthpiece, optimum ligature, Rue 56 reeds and Buffet Tosca Greenline clarinets.
+She earned the Doctorate of Musical Arts, Master of Music and Arts Leadership Certificate from the Eastman School of Music and Bachelors of Music from the University of Oklahoma.
+She is an artist with Backun Musical Services and DANSR/Vandoren.